 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

-You learned in May that I think garages are very important.
-When you move, the garage becomes an important area to stage and store things as you put your home inside together.
-The garage is the first and the last place I suggest worrying about when you are moving.
+Garages are very important.
+When you move, the garage becomes an important area to stage and store things as you put your home inside together.Ā The garage is the first and the last place I suggest worrying about when you are moving.

 This is how I suggest approaching the garage when moving: